Mutations: APP V717I (London)

 Genetic Background: Originally generated on FVB/N background; available at reMYND as C57BL/6xFVB/N

-Availability: Available through the KU Leuven Research and Development Office and reMYND
+Availability: Available through the KU Leuven Research and Development Office; available at the CRO reMYND

 Transgene containing human APP (isoform 695) with the London mutation driven by the Thy1 promoter.